 Bewitched, “A Vision of Sugar Plums” (season 1, episode 15; originally aired December 24, 1964)

 The church was too bound up in its own doctrine to see what Christmas was really about.
-A more accurate picture of the Celestial Order of the Christmas Season would look like this:
+A more accurate picture of the Celestial Hierarchy of the Christmas Season would look like this:

 click on the image to explore the true order of things